Cornwall Airport Newquay becomes the first Makaton friendly UK Airport

-Amanda and the Airport worked together to set up training specifically aimed towards Airport staff and on 25th February this year, she delivered the first training session.
-Amanda carried out four training sessions during the week in conjunction with CAAP who gave the staff an awareness of Down syndrome.
+Amanda and the Airport worked together to set up training specifically aimed towards Airport staff in Spring 2019.
+Amanda carried out four training sessions in conjunction with CAAP who gave the staff an awareness of Down syndrome.
 We are delighted that 75 staff members of Cornwall Airport Newquay undertook this training from a range of different departments including, Passenger Services, Security, Airside, Café and our head office, meaning we are now proud to say that we are the UK's first Makaton Friendly Airport.

 Staff have flash cards to refer to with the signs and symbols to enhance their training and these are also going to be on display in their work areas.
 We are also really keen to purchase tablets to include additional Makaton resources.